AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 subprogram is considered as recursive in a given context if there exists a chain of direct calls starting from the body of, and ending at this subprogram within this context.
-A context is provided by the set of Ada sources specified as arguments of a given gnatcheck call.
+A context is provided by the set of Ada sources specified as arguments of a given *gnatcheck* call.
 Neither dispatching calls nor calls through access-to-subprograms are considered as direct calls by this rule.
-If *Skip_Dispatching_Calls* is not set, gnatcheck considers a dispatching call as a set of calls to all the subprograms the dispatching call may dispatch to.
+If *Follow_Dispatching_Calls* rule parameter is set, *gnatcheck* considers a dispatching call as a set of calls to all the subprograms the dispatching call may dispatch to, otherwise dispatching calls are ignored.
+The current rule limitation is that when processing dispatching calls the rule does not take into account type primitive operations declared in generic instantiations.

-This rule does not take into account calls that may happen as the result of subprogram import and export. *gnatcheck* issues a warning when it encounters an imported or exported subprogram or instantiation from a generic subprogram with imported body.
+This rule does not take into account calls to subprograms whose bodies are not available because of any reason (a subprogram is imported, the Ada source containing the body is not provided as *gnatcheck* argument source etc.).
+The *Unavailable_Body_Calls* rule can be used to detect these cases.

 Generic subprograms and subprograms detected in generic units are not flagged.
-Recursive subprograms in expanded generic instantiations are flagged.
+Recursive subprograms in generic instantiations are flagged.

-This rule does not take into account subprogram calls in aspect definitions.
+The rule does not take into account implicit calls that are the result of computing default initial values for an object or a subcomponent thereof as a part of the elaboration of an object declaration.

-This rule requires the global analysis of all the compilation units that are *gnatcheck* arguments; such analysis may affect the tool's performance.
-If gnatcheck generates warnings saying that "*body is not analyzed for ...*", this means that such an analysis is incomplete, this may result in rule false negatives.
+The rule also does not take into account subprogram calls inside aspect definitions.

-The rule has an optional parameters for ``+R`` option:
+The rule has an optional parameter for ``+R`` option:

-*Skip_Dispatching_Calls*
+*Follow_Dispatching_Calls*
-   Do not take into account dispatching calls when building and analyzing call chains.
+   Treat a dispatching call as a set of calls to all the subprograms the dispatching call may dispatch to.

 .. rubric:: Example